bvieuble/bvieuble.github.io/_posts/2025-05-26-tuto-heatmaps.md

   - Given a grid layout and the size of the heatmaps, we need to compute the position of each heatmap in the figure, accounting for the spacing between two heatmaps.
-  - Given a grid layout and the size of the heatmaps, we need to compute the position and size of the colorbar.
+  - We need to compute the position and size of the colorbar.
   - We need to decide which heatmap will display tick labels on the x- and y-axes.
 In our figure, we display only x-axis labels for the heatmaps at the very bottom, and we display only the y-axis labels for the heatmaps at the very left of the grid.
-This allows us to save space and render a figure which is more compact and more suited for scientific journal.
+This allows us to save space and render a figure which is more compact and more suited for scientific journals.

 <h5 style="text-align: center;"> <em> This requires some scripting! </em> </h5>